Alaeddinederbel/visual-slam-ros2/README.md

 </p>

 > **Thesis project - LATIS Laboratory**
-> A complete Visual SLAM pipeline enabling a mobile robot to autonomously navigate using vision only — no LiDAR, no GPS.
+> A complete Visual SLAM pipeline enabling a mobile robot to autonomously navigate using vision only, no LiDAR, no GPS.

 ---